 If you love sugar snap peas like I do, you have to try these Spicy Stir-Fried Sugar Snap Peas.
 And this tasty veggie side dish is easy, low-carb, gluten-free, dairy-free, South Beach Diet Phase One, and Vegan!

 (For Phase One Fridays I highlight Phase One recipes from the past that have been my personal favorites.
 I'm crazy about sugar snap peas, and this easy stir-fry is one of my favorite ways to use them in a cooked dish.)

 Recently I talked about my profound affection for sugar snap peas, and I decided it might be fun to experiment with them as the starring ingredient in a stir-fried vegetable side dish.
 Not that I hadn't stir-fried sugar snap peas before, but never like this with them sliced diagonally to reveal the tiny peas inside.
-I have no idea where I got the idea of slicing the peas for a stir-fry, but I loved the results.
+I have no idea where I got the idea of slicing the peas for a stir-fry, but I loved these Spicy Stir-Fried Sugar Snap Peas with Soy Sauce, Sesame Oil, and Sriracha.
 The pods cooked more quickly, and a few tiny peas spilled out, adding visual interest and a lot of sweet pea flavor to the finished dish.